bellaloc/IT473/cloudeats-direct/README.md

 Requirements

-Node.js
- v18+
+Node.js v18+

-Docker
- and Docker Compose v2+
+Docker and Docker Compose v2+

-Terraform
- (for infrastructure)
+Terraform (for infrastructure setup)

 Installation

-Clone the repository:
+1. Clone the Repository
 git clone <repo-url>
 cd cloudeats-direct

-Install dependencies for all services:
+2. Install Dependencies for All Services

+You can either install dependencies for each service manually or automate it with a script.

+Manual Installation:

+For each service, run:

 cd services/fleet-service && npm install
 cd ../inventory-service && npm install